Starbucks: American unionization efforts

-Three of the company's stores in Buffalo, New York, began an attempt to unionize in August 2021.
+Three of the company's stores in Buffalo, New York began an attempt to unionize in August 2021.
 Using Twitter, the workers announced they had formed an organizing committee, Starbucks Workers United, to form a union affiliated with Workers United.
 Two more stores joined the effort in September, however these petitions were later withdrawn to ensure a speedy process for the original three locations.
+During the union drive, the company sent other managers and executives, including its North America retail president, to Buffalo to engage with employees about operational issues and participate in their work.
+Employees were forced to attend captive audience meetings that contained anti-union messages.
+Starbucks temporarily closed some area stores for remodeling and added excessive staff to one of the stores preparing to vote.
+Workers said this reduced union support there, while Starbucks said the support was meant to compensate for increased sick leave during the pandemic as it had done elsewhere in the country.
 On November 9 Workers United filed three more petitions for elections to represent workers at additional Buffalo area stores.
 On November 10 the National Labor Relations Board mailed out votes for the elections at the original three locations.
 Votes for the original three stores were counted on December 9.
 Days before the vote count, the NLRB rejected arguments by Starbucks to halt the election.

-Inspired by their colleagues in Buffalo, workers at a Starbucks store in Mesa, Arizona petitioned the NLRB for a union election on November 18, 2021, to be represented by Workers United.
-The organizing at the Mesa location stemmed from, in part, a well-liked manager at the location being terminated after whistle-blowing on Starbucks' anti-union plan.
+Inspired by their colleagues in Buffalo, workers at a Starbucks store in Mesa, Arizona, petitioned the NLRB for a union election on November 18, 2021, to be represented by Workers United.
+The organizing at the Mesa location stemmed from, in part, a well-liked manager being terminated after whistle-blowing on Starbucks' anti-union plan.

-Starbucks temporarily closed two of the stores participating in the union drive in October for renovations.
+Starbucks temporarily closed two stores participating in the union drive in October for renovations.
 The company claimed these closures were unrelated to the unionization efforts.
 Starbucks began working with Littler Mendelson, a self-described "union-busting firm", in October.
 Starbucks requested that the National Labor Relations Board include all Buffalo Starbucks locations in the union vote, however, the NLRB rejected this argument and declared store by store elections.
-Finally, on December 9, 2021, the workers at the Elmwood Avenue store became the first unionized Starbucks workers at a Starbucks owned location in the United States with a 19–8 vote.The Camp Road location voted 12–8 to not be in the union.
+Finally, on December 9, 2021, the workers at the Elmwood Avenue store became the first unionized Starbucks workers at a Starbucks owned location in the United States with a 19–8 vote.
+The Camp Road location voted 12–8 not to be in the union.
 Starbucks does have unionized locations in other countries.